AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 **Start The Game**

-- Click on **"Get Started The Game"** button to Start The Tic Tac Teo Game.
+- Click on **"Get Started The Game"** button to Start The Tic Tac Toe Game.

    ![start-game](/img/start-game-button.png)